attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 ### 5.5.
 Zettlr

-Zettlr is a free and open-source markdown application designed for academic writing.
+Zettlr is a free and open-source markdown application initially designed for academic writing.
 The user interface is as follows:

 ![](http://hdoc.csirt-tooling.org/uploads/upload_5ee37473cb8c82be3dcef9d6fe69dd0d.png)

-Among other indicators, Zettlr uses [Matomo](https://matomo.org/) to collect the following data about you while using its website:

-* User IP address (anonymised: 192.168.xxx.xxx)
-* Date and time of the request
-* Title of the page being viewed (Page Title)
-* URL of the page being viewed (Page URL)
-* URL of the page that was viewed prior to the current page (Referrer URL)
-* Screen resolution being used
-* Time in local user's timezone
-* Files that were clicked and downloaded (Download)
-* Links to an outside domain that were clicked (Outlink)
-* Pages generation time (the time it takes for webpages to be generated by the webserver and then downloaded by the user: Page speed)
-* Location of the user: country, region, city, approximate latitude and longitude (Geolocation)
-* Main Language of the browser being used (Accept-Language header)
-* User Agent of the browser being used (User-Agent header)

-At the bottom of the privacy statement page, you can disable data collection (opt-out) and prevent the Web Analytics tool (Matomo) from storing this data about you.
+It is a very comprehensive solution, that can be used in any professional environment, beyond academy.
+It is supported by a vibrant community and can be considered as a mature application.
+It is available for Windows, Mac and Linux.

 Zettlr has a very detailed online help in six languages.
 The online help is written in Zettlr, so by visiting the help, you can get a perfect idea of the application's capabilities.